Mitchell-D-Jans/Mitchell-D-Jans.github.io/README.md

       Hello!
       I am a PhD student studying fine-grained cohesive sediments at Princeton University in Princeton, New Jersey.

-      I hold a BSCE in Civil Engineering from the University of Minnesota Duluth
+      I hold a Bachelor's of Science in Civil Engineering from the University of Minnesota Duluth and a Masters of Arts in Civil and Environmental Engineering from Princeton University.
     </p>

     <div class="about-photos">